Search M

 We understand that some parents need help with getting their child to school and we are happy to offer help and practical support.

-If you would like further information and support with school attendance please contact the school attendance team of Mrs Taylor (Assistant Head), Mr Meynell (Attendance Officer) and Mrs Wood (Welfare Manager).
+If you would like further information and support with school attendance please contact the school attendance team of Mrs Taylor (Deputy Head), Miss Matkin (Attendance Officer) and Mrs Wood (Welfare Manager).

 Top